 The child development clinic supports children and young people across East Sussex who have been referred for neurodevelopmental assessment.

-Our team receive a high number of referrals.
-Children who have been referred into our service follow a number of pathways and are prioritised according to need.
-Some of our pathways involve a lengthy waiting time and we are unable to provide individual waiting times.
+Our team receive a high number of referrals each week.
+Children and young people who have been referred into our service follow a number of pathways according to their need.
+For some of our patients this involves a lengthy waiting time, particularly those of school age.
+We are unable to provide individual waiting times.

 While your child is waiting for an appointment they will be kept under review as any new information is received.